Prostate surgery is the last resort approach to the management of problems affecting this gland.

 Laparoscopic surgeries also have a shorter recovery time and lower risk of infection.
 Nowadays, the laparoscopic approach has become common for men with prostate cancer.

-We can divide this approach into two different types of procedures.
+This approach can be categorized into two different procedures.

 Laparoscopic radical prostatectomy (LRP)